that lifestyle interventions can prevent cognitive decline

 Cardiovascular risk factors

-What is good for our hearts is good for our brains.
-Get regular check-ups of blood pressure, cholesterol, blood glocuse, and body weight.
+What is good for your heart is good for your brain.
+Get regular check-ups of blood pressure, cholesterol, blood glucose, and body weight, and treat unwanted values.

 Social activities